in28minutes/getting-started-in-5-steps/README.md

 ## Troubleshooting

+- Note that there is a known problem with the built-in decompression utility on all current versions of Windows.
+We recommend that you use a more robust decompression utility such as the open source 7zip when decompressing an Eclipse download.
+Some people report success when initially decompressing Eclipse into a root directory (e.g. c:\) and then moving it to a more appropriate home (e.g. c:\Program Files\Eclipse)
+- Refer to Troubleshooting section of https://wiki.eclipse.org/Eclipse/Installation for more details about troubleshooting Installations

 ## First 5 Steps

 > If you are using mac, use Cmd instead of Ctrl.

-In Windows, use Windows -> Preferences for Preferences.
+> In Windows, use Windows -> Preferences for Preferences.

 - Step 1 : Create a Java &amp; Maven Project
   - Create and run a Java class